Skip to content

 Build the structural skeleton and a few representative features by hand before delegating — the foundation is the investment that makes large-scale delegation safe.

-Prompting an agent to build a feature or application from scratch without a foundation produces output that compiles but deviates from your architectural goals.
-The agent defaults to patterns it has seen frequently in training, which may not match your team's standards for modularity, layer separation, or naming.
+Prompt an agent to build a feature or application from scratch with no foundation, and you get output that compiles but drifts from your architectural goals.
+The agent falls back on the patterns it saw most often in training.
+Those patterns may not match your team's standards for modularity, layer separation, or naming.

-OpenAI's Sora Android team discovered this directly.
-Their initial prompt — "Build the Sora Android app based on the iOS code.
-Go." — produced code that was technically functional but had structural problems: extra view models, logic placed in the wrong architectural layer, and patterns inconsistent with the team's standards.
+OpenAI's Sora Android team hit this directly.
+Their first prompt — "Build the Sora Android app based on the iOS code.
+Go." — produced code that ran but had structural problems: extra view models, logic placed in the wrong architectural layer, and patterns that did not match the team's standards.

-Thoughtworks frames the same phenomenon through "ambient affordances" — structural properties of the codebase that make it legible and tractable to the agent.
-Clear module boundaries, consistent package structure, and established patterns act as implicit constraints that raise the agent's success rate without needing to be re-specified in every prompt.
+Thoughtworks describes the same effect as "ambient affordances" — structural properties of the codebase that make it easy for the agent to read and work in.
+Clear module boundaries, a consistent package structure, and established patterns act as implicit constraints.
+They raise the agent's success rate, and you do not have to restate them in every prompt.

 • Modularization: the module boundaries and package structure